jcolag/translations/LaMulatre/en/01-intro.md

 * * *

-Do you see this building which so gracefully rises to the sky, and which seems to be reflected in the sea; this building which resembles, by its originality, a temple, and by its coquetry, some palace, it is St-M * * * manor.
+Do you see this building which so gracefully rises to the sky, and which seems to be reflected in the sea?
+This building which resembles, by its originality, a temple, and by its coquetry, some palace, it is St-M * * * manor.
 In one of the rooms of this building, strollers, landlords, and large planters meet every day.
 The first two play billiards or smoke their delicious Havana cigars, while the last buy negroes, which is to say free men uprooted by cunning or by force from their homeland, and become, by outright violence, the property of their fellow men.
 Here, someone delivers the husband without the wife.
 There, the sister without the brother.
 Further on, the mother without the children.
 Do you shudder?
 However, these infamous sales are held all the time.
 But soon, someone offers a young Senegalese girl, so beautiful that the same exclamation escapes everyone's mouth...

 "She is beautiful!"
 Everyone would like her to make her his mistress, but no one dares to fight the young Alfred, one of the richest planters in this country, then twenty-two years old.